By Michael Hernandez

 Meng Wanzhou was arrested in Vancouver, British Columbia, according to Canada's Justice Department.
 In addition to serving on Huawei's board, Meng is also the daughter of company founder Ren Zhengfei.

 Multiple news outlets cited Justice Department spokesman Ian McLeod, who said Meng was taken into custody on Dec.
-1 and was being sought for extradition by Washington.
+1 and is being sought for extradition by Washington.

 A bail hearing is tentatively scheduled for Friday.